gnuplot / intro / plotexp (E)

 plotexp3

-In the above case, color number used for each measurement is shifted because the linear function was inserted at the top.
+In the above case, color number used for each measurement is

 up